 The Unjustified Reasons for Breaking a Lease in Georgia

-The following reasons don’t provide tenants with enough justification to break their lease.
+The following reasons don’t provide tenants with enough justification under the law to terminate the tenancy.
 As a result, they do not provide your tenant with legal protection against any potential penalties you may charge them for their failure to honor the lease:

-• Breaking the lease to move into the new home they recently bought.
+• Break the lease to move into the new home they recently bought.

-• Breaking the lease to relocate nearer to the new place of work.
+• Break the lease to relocate nearer to the new place of work.

-• Breaking the lease in order to upsize or downsize.
+• Break the lease in order to upsize or downsize.

-• Terminating the lease agreement because of a separation or divorce.
+• Terminate the lease agreement because of a separation or divorce.

-• Terminating the lease in order to move closer to family and friends.
+• Terminate the lease in order to move closer to family and friends.

-If a tenant breaks their lease for any of the aforementioned reasons without the approval of a court, you can penalize them for breaking the agreement.
+If a tenant breaks their lease for any of the aforementioned reasons without the approval of a court, Georgia landlords can penalize them for breaking the agreement.
 This may include making deductions to the security deposit if applicable.

 The Justified Reasons for Breaking a Lease in Georgia